streamshub/streamshub-site/README.md

 ## Building the site

 The site uses the [hugo](https://gohugo.io/) static site generator.
-You will need install that and the [PostCSS](https://gohugo.io/hugo-pipes/postcss/) packages in order to build the source.
+You will need to install a [recent release](https://github.com/gohugoio/hugo/releases) (the version in your package manager is probably too old) and the [PostCSS](https://gohugo.io/hugo-pipes/postcss/) packages in order to build the source.

 You can build the site by running `hugo` from the repository root.
 Or run a live preview server by running: